Createdd/Writing/2020/articles/visualizeLayersCNN.md

 ### What can we observe?

 Two things:
 1. we can clearly see that in deeper layers objects are detected.
-Seeing the woman that is abstracted, but also a seat or the seats in the stadion.
+For example the isolated woman, but also a seat, the flag or even the colored seats stand out.
 2. A big part of what makes the image appealing is its structure itself.
 We can see how the woman on the picture brings softness in the very structured surroundings.
+It seems to be appealing to the eye because structure is broken with roundness.
+Elements of roundness that allow the observer to focus on this unique object rather than the similar seats.

 In essence, we can see a quite interesting composition of an image.
 We have a lot of texture and structure provided through seats in a stadion, but a distortion of that structure in form of a human being.
 This guides the eyes of the observer directly to the protagonist of the image, namely the woman.
 It fits perfectly the storyline.
 I would say this is what distinguish a good picture from an excellent one.
 Backing up a story line through visualization.